docarray/docarray/docs/data_types/tensor/tensor.md

 The three of them inherit from their respective framework tensor type.
 This mean that they can be used natively inside their framework.

 We also have a [`AnyTensor`][docarray.typing.tensor.AnyTensor] that is the Union of the three previous tensor type .
-This is a generic placeholder to specify that can work with any tensor type.
+This is a generic placeholder to specify that it can work with any tensor type (numpy, torch, tensorflow).

 ## Tensor typed validation